phrandsisgo/BabiliBlog/README.md

 -   View the Post Title
 -   View the Post content
--   View the 3 newest Blogs/Posts on the Site
+-   MABY View the 3 newest Blogs/Posts on the Site
 -   View comments on the Post
 -   MAYBE Like or Dislike the Post
 -   Post a comment on the Post